-Sailors will be contacted by NAVPERSCOM (NPC) OSA Detailing Cell (PERS-4013GS) after the Sailor has selected the OSA preference option in their CMS/ID SPECIAL DUTY PREFERENCE PAGE.
-It is imperative that Sailors update their email and phone contact information in CMS/ID prior to selecting the OSA preference option to facilitate timely contact and negotiation prior to the member entering into their normal detailing window.
-Perform to Serve (PTS) screening and approval is a pre-requisite for OSA selection, unless the current EAOS/SEAOS date is set three (3) months beyond the end of OSA estimated return date.
-In general, this means that unless your EAOS/SEAOS is at least 15–16 months beyond your current PRD month (for 12-month assignments), you will need PTS approval to establish eligibility for an OSA assignment.
+Sailors whom are interested in OSA must contact NAVPERSCOM (NPC) OSA Detailing Cell (PERS-4013) via phone or email.
+Sailors are advised to include their immediate chain of command, Command Career Counselor (CCC) and CIAC involved in the communication with the detailing cell.
+It is imperative that Sailors update their email and phone contact information in MyNavy Assignment prior to selecting the negotiating for OSA to facilitate timely contact and negotiation prior to the member entering into their normal detailing window.
+Career Waypoints (C-WAY) screening and approval is a pre-requisite for OSA selection, unless the current EAOS/SEAOS date is set three (3) months beyond the end of OSA estimated return date.
+In general, this means that unless your EAOS/SEAOS is at least 15–16 months beyond your current PRD month (for 12-month assignments), you will need C-WAY approval to establish eligibility for an OSA assignment.

 Sailors and the OSA Detailing Cell will work together to find an OSA billet for which the Sailor is a good fit.
 Sailors are encouraged to have an idea of the theater/country, length of tour, and type of billet they prefer.
-If a billet is not agreed upon, or no billet is available, the Sailor WILL commence normal Rating Detailer negotiations and CMS/ID applications when the 9 month PRD window has been entered.
+If a billet is not agreed upon, or no billet is available, the Sailor WILL commence normal Rating Detailer negotiations utilizing MyNavy Assignment applications when the 12 month PRD window has been entered.

-OSA nominations will be submitted to U.S. Fleet Forces Command (USFFC) for final approval.
-Once approved, USFFC will notify PERS-4013GS, the Sailor, and the respective geographic BSO/TYCOM of selection.
+OSA nominations will be submitted to USFFC for final approval.
+Once approved, USFFC will notify PERS-4013, the Sailor, and the respective geographic BSO/TYCOM of selection.
 The selected Sailor will be considered "under orders" for PCS detailing purposes until their PRD is adjusted and they roll into their new detailing window.
-Their PRD will be adjusted once they have completed the Expeditionary Screening Checklist and are within two weeks of first I-Stop (NMPS).
+Their PRD will be adjusted once they have completed the Expeditionary Screening Checklist and are within two weeks of first I-Stop NMPS.

 THE OSA BUSINESS POLICY PROCESS AND PROCEDURES ARE OUTLINED IN NAVADMIN 334/10